fredricngo/rabble/REFERENCES.md

 without the related_name parameters, Django wouldn't know how to differentiate between follower and followed.

 I also asked CoPilot to explain the steps I should take to register my models so that they show up on the admin site.

+HOMEWORK #4:
+I implemented the first two endpoints (without the generic views) without assistance from AI, then asked CoPilot for some help on what views I should use when implementing the last two endpoints.